hpc-workshops/llnl-maestro-workflows/episodes/03-maestro-and-mpi.md

 ```

 Notice that this output refers to only "1 processor" and mentions
-only `pascal17`, even in the job that requested and received two
-nodes.
-You will likely see a different number, but most you will
-still see only a single processor mentioned in the output.
-If you
-ran `squeue -u <username>` while the job was in queue, you should
-have seen two unique node numbers assigned to your job.
+only one process.
+We requested two processes, but only a single one
+reports back!

 So what's going on?
-If your job were really *using* both nodes
+If your job were really *using* both tasks
-that were assigned to it, then both processes would have written
+that were assigned to it, then both would have written
 to `amdahl.out`.
 ::::::
 :::

+Here's the takeaway from the challenges above: It's not enough to have
+both parallel resources and a binary/executable/program that is enabled to
+run in parallel.
+We actually need to invoke MPI in order to force
+our parallel program to use parallel resources.

 ## Maestro and MPI

 We didn't really run an MPI application in the last section as we only ran on
 one processor.
-How do we request to run on multiple processors for a single
+How do we request to run using multiple processes for a single
 step?

 The answer is that we have to tell Slurm that we want to use MPI.
 In the Intro